Floo33R/Pwnagotchi-Converter/README.md

 Script to download and convert handshakes from your Pwnagotchi.
 * **convert2hccapx.sh** used to convert \*.pcap-files to \*.hccapx-files
 * **downloadPCAP.sh** used to download the \*.pcap-files and convert them to \*.hccapx-files
 * **exportHandshakes.sh** at the moment only notes.
-Later do move valid handshakes into another folder.
+Later to move valid handshakes into another folder.

 ## Table of contents
 * [General info](#general-info)